AaltoFablab/aaltofablab-site/_courses/digital-fabrication-studio.md

 oodiLink: https://oodi.aalto.fi/a/opintjakstied.jsp?OpinKohd=1116993234
 ---

-Digital Fabrication looks in more detail into the world of Fab Labs and maker-spaces, and how to develop ideas, prototype and iterate using Digital Fabrication Tools.
+Digital Fabrication looks into the world of Fab Labs and maker-spaces, how to develop ideas, prototype and iterate using Digital Fabrication Tools.
 3D-Printing, Computer-Controlled Cutting, CNC Machining and Programmable Electronics using Arduino and Raspberry Pi will be covered, and you will develop your own project using what you have learnt.